 - Lateness for, missing, or leaving school without permission.

-C. Engaging in conduct that is disruptive.
-Examples of disruptive conduct include:
+- Engaging in conduct that is disruptive.
+Example of disruptive conduct include:

 - Failing to comply with the reasonable directions of teachers, school administrators, or other school employees in charge of students.

-- Committing an act of violence (such as hitting, kicking, punching, and scratching) upon a teacher, administrator, or other school employee, or attempting to do so.
+- Committing, or attempting to commit an act of violence (such as hitting, kicking, punching, and scratching) upon a teacher, administrator, or other school employee, or attempting to do so.

-- Committing an act of violence (such as hitting, kicking, punching, and scratching) upon another student or other person lawfully on school property, or attempting to do so.
+- Committing, or attempting to commit an act of violence (such as hitting, kicking, punching, and scratching) upon another student or other person lawfully on school property, or attempting to do so.

 - Possessing a weapon.
 Authorized law enforcement officials are the only persons permitted to have a weapon in their possession while on school property or at a school function.